 Have you seen “The Red Pill”?
 It’s a movie by a self-proclaimed feminist, Cassie Jaye, who explores men’s rights advocacy groups.
 She does a great job of capturing the raw emotions and feelings of men who are exhausted with being treated as aggressors and vilified.
-It really stirred some feelings for me when I watched it a few weekends ago with my boyfriend.
-This may be TMI, but I want to share it.
-When he first suggested we watch it, he expressed concern about watching it with me because he worried I would get mad.
+A friend was worried about watching it with me.
 Like I would have a “How dare men say they have rights, too” reaction.
 But I knew that it was in line with my narrative and I wish, again, that I could be better about explaining it so that even those closest to me could understand.

 And I know it sucks.

 Our society is not ready to hear men’s side of the story and so some are resorting to violence and brute force to make their narrative known, through such groups as MGTOW (pronounced “MiGTOW”, and stands for ‘Men Going Their Own Way’).
-Please take a look at their website and read through some of their script.
+Please take a look at their website and read through some of their scripts.
 It is violent and mean and disturbing.
 But I can’t blame these men.
 What did feminists expect from the male gender?
 Did we expect them to placidly accept that they are monsters?
 Did we expect men to allow women to walk over them in this march to “women’s liberty”?
-Did we think men would just stand by as woman after woman told them they are not allowed into our homes or to see their children or to participate in their family’s life because “men are obviously abusers”?
-It is so difficult to address this problem, because everyone is society is almost wired to think women are victims.
-Hell, I am still caught up in my own victimology in many ways.
-I’m trying to understand it, believe me.
+Did we think men would just stand by as woman after woman told them they are not allowed into our homes or to see their children or to participate in their family’s life because “men are obvious abusers”?
+It is so difficult to address this problem because everyone in society is almost wired to think women are victims.
 But its these “sacred cows”, these gender biases that are pulling us apart as a society, when we really need to pull together.

-The effects of feminism 1.0 and 2.0 and whatever we are going to call it are complex.
+The effects of feminism 1.0 and 2.0 and whatever-we-are-going-to-call-it are complex.
 Women want to be recognized as being equal and participating in society, that we are “as capable as men” (wow even writing that disturbs me- women are capable in comparison to no one, we just “are” capable) but society still expects men to be the main provider for women and their families, and never the other way around.
 The pay gap is decreasing, the access to executive jobs is increasing, the value of diversity is pervasive.
-But we (and I mean this as the “societal we”) still expect men to be the bread winners and women to be the supported in relationships.
-It is a big contradiction in feminist ideology that disturbs me deeply.
-But on the other side, many men wrap their identity around their ability to provide, many women do too.
-And how much is feminism going to push into our personal lives?
-Courting and dating and marriages are so complex as it is.
-I am in a position in my life, where if I were a man, I would be expected to support someone.
-But because I am a woman, I am expected to be supported and I am constantly being reminded that I should not take on someone that cannot support me.
-If I do, they are “project men”- men that are somehow inferior or not my peer, based solely on how our income or employment situation appears.
-So what do I do?
-Look for someone to support me even though I don’t require it?
-Be ashamed to offer help to the man in my life?
-I don’t know the answer to this.
+But we (and I mean this as the “societal we”) still expect men to be the breadwinners and women to be the supported in relationships.
+You can’t reach parity this way.

 The Milieux Project is our way of trying to point out these disparities in our society.
 Right now, we all need to take an approach of more kindness for ourselves and for others.
 Feminists cannot continue a narrative that “all men are monsters” and expect men to lay down and take the accusations, and then continue to support us(!) without fighting back or worse, leaving us to do it all ourselves.
 It’s very unfair and disrespectful.
-On the other side, men cannot continue to tell women that we are equal without evaluating some of the things they expect from women in relationships, such as breadwinning versus home making.
-Whoever makes the cashflow should not be vilified (or victimized) for being the supporter, especially if that person is a “she”.
-Whoever decides being the homemaker isn’t fulfilling, should not be judged inadequate either, no matter if it is a he or she.
-Neither men or women should allow themselves to be labeled, but to determine from themselves who they really are.
+On the other side, men cannot continue to tell women that we are equal without evaluating some of the things they expect from women in relationships, such as breadwinning versus homemaking.
+Whoever makes the cash flow should not be vilified (or victimized) for being the supporter, especially if that person is a “she”.
+Whoever decides to be the homemaker isn’t fulfilling, should not be judged inadequate either, no matter if it is a he or she.
+Neither men or women should allow themselves to be labeled, but to determine for themselves who they really are.

 I am not a feminist, I am a milieuist- someone who believes in a better social context for each individual.
 I believe we all deserve the opportunity to perform our talents and gifts as they are given to us, without restraint and boundaries or EXPECTATIONS.
 That we should not be judged by our outward appearance but by our character and pursuits.
 Honestly, we should all be milieuists.